Corvimae/PlumeVN/README.md

 }
 ```
 ###Scripting
-Plume uses the Skulpt library to provide a limited version of Python in which the author can create more advanced functionality.
+Plume uses the Skulpt framework to provide a limited version of Python in which an author can create more advanced functionality.
 Plume will only accept valid `.py` files.
 A script file is defined in `[myNovel].plume/[myScene].scene/[scriptFileName].py`.
 Note that the Python file name does not need to match the scene name, unlike interface and story files.

+Plume will always attempt to run a method from a scene's script file before defaulting to the global script file, if one exists.

+Plume names certain methods which it attempts to run when certain events occur.
+You may define these methods in your scene's script file, or your global script file.

+`onKeyPress(key: Integer)` - Runs whenever a keyboard key is released.
+Space, Up Arrow, and Down Arrow cannot be overridden.

 ####Plume Extension
 In order to use the Plume Python extension, the plume library must be imported using `import plume`.